Introduction to Docker in Linux

 Who is the right audience for learning Docker in Linux technologies?

 The right audience for Docker technologies is Developers, System Engineers, System Integrators and Full Stack Developers who are willing to learn the latest technology called Docker that is used to containerize the applications.
-Anyone who is an interested or any student from programming or technological background or computer science background is the correct audience to be considered for this course on Docker technologies.
-Any programmer or developer or architect from any technical area are best chosen for this course.
+Anyone who is interested or any student from a programming or technological background or computer science background is the correct audience to be considered for this course on Docker technologies.
+Any programmer or developer, or architect from any technical area are best chosen for this course.
 Most of the software developers or application programmers are considered to be the right choice for these Docker technologies.